KRnils/BattleshipsCLI/README.md

 * AI that can act on above two features intelligently.
 Maybe an easy mode where it makes mistakes.
 * Two player mode.

+## Data Model

+The game board is modeled on the board from the classic board game and consists of a "Board" data type created for the game, the Board data type takes a size and ship count as arguments on creation and in the __init__ function it

 ## Testing